-The Minnesota Population Center (MPC) invites applications for Proposal Development Pilot Grants.
+The Minnesota Population Center (MPC) invites applications for Pilot Grants.
 The purpose of these grants is to stimulate fundable, multi-disciplinary population research at the University of Minnesota.
-Consistent with the mission of the Demographic and Behavioral Sciences (DBS) Branch of the National Institute of Child Health and Human Development (NICHD), we define “population research” as demographic, behavioral, and social sciences research on fertility, families, population movement, morbidity and mortality, HIV/AIDS, and population composition.
+Consistent with the mission of the Population Dynamics Branch (PDB) Branch of the National Institute of Child Health and Human Development (NICHD), we define “population research” as demographic, behavioral, and social sciences research on fertility, families, population movement, morbidity and mortality, HIV/AIDS, and population composition.
 These small-scale grants (typically under $10,000) are designed to give faculty and research associates the time or other resources that they need to develop and submit population-related research proposals to external funding agencies.

 For all awardees the MPC will provide proposal development services beyond those normally provided by academic units, including assistance on determining the proper funding mechanism, crafting compelling arguments, developing clear and manageable research plans, creating biographical sketches and other necessary forms, budget preparation, assembling the final proposal, and guiding the proposal through the University bureaucracy.
 Investigators can propose a range of activities—such as carrying out pilot projects or feasibility studies, collecting data or testing instruments—to advance a fundable research project.
 Awards are primarily intended for salary support for research assistants and other expenses necessary for proposal development.

 All MPC faculty affiliates and MPC-affiliated research associates are eligible to apply.
 Faculty or researchers who are not currently affiliated with MPC can request affiliation (and thus become eligible to apply) by contacting firstname.lastname@example.org.

-Completed MPC Proposal Development Grant applications must include the following:
+Completed MPC Pilot Grant applications must include the following:

 1. A project proposal not to exceed 1500 words and including the following: